 What is a jobsite and how does that differ in terms of commercial security options?
 As defined by Law Insider, job sites refer to work areas with distinguished property lines used to enclose construction, alteration, or maintenance projects.
 They’re different from buildings and other places of employment, because they often don’t have established buildings or structures that would provide protection as most commercial spaces do.

-Jobsites are constantly changing but often face a unique set of challenges different from other commercial employment spaces.
+Jobsites are constantly changing, which means they often face a unique set of challenges different from other commercial employment spaces.
 On one hand, jobsites don’t usually have basic structure setup like electrical systems, fencing, and other protective equipment.
 Jobsite security system functions to help mitigate risks specific to remote areas.
 The other issue many jobsites face is the development of the actual project.
 As a building or structure progresses, there will likely be several shifts in contractors, subcontractors, materials and value.
 That is to say that different construction equipment and supplies arrive to replace others.

 There are also changes in staff working on site.
 Service providers who are required to enter the site change as the building stages progress.
 This lack of consistency makes security protocol difficult.
 It often requires in-person professionals developing a jobsite security system that can help avoid potential risks.